-Then last week, my super skinny six-year-old hopped down from standing on his sister’s bed and his tiny bottom apparently landed on the weakest spot of the sideboard, where there’s a gap in the slat supports – pretty much where the sun is shining on the sideboard in that pic above.
+Then last week, my super skinny six-year-old hopped down from standing on his sister’s bed and his tiny bottom apparently landed on the weakest spot of the sideboard, where there’s a gap in the slat supports.
+Pretty much where the sun is shining on the sideboard in that pic above.
 The whole thing cracked.

-I wanted to replace the two supports with one long, thicker one, but they’re glued on, so instead I added a brace underneath (it’s stronger than it looks).
+I wanted to replace the two supports with one long, thicker one, but they’re glued on, so instead I added a brace underneath.
+It’s stronger than it looks.

 By the time I was done, I’d rounded up six big bags of stuff to donate, eBay or discard.
 And from a room this small, that’s a lot of stuff.
 The closet went from worse than this (this is actually part way through…eek):

 I realized during the process that there were a few things that didn’t actually have a home (like Lego manuals, birthdays cards and knick-knacks), so I bought a few extra storage pieces – like these cardboard suitcases – for those.

 I’d love to be able to store the toys in beautiful baskets, but I have found that if the kids can’t see the toys, they don’t play with them.
-So my requirements for toy bins are: they have to be:
+So my requirements for toy bins are that they have to be:

 I was going to show you the pegboard storage today, but other things got in the way, so I’ll save that for next week.
 That, and all the little finishing details, then I can call this room done.